La5te2/ChessAI/Eleginus.md

 y_n\in[0,1].
 $$

-The encoded state $s_n$ is the common input to the two networks, and the action index $i_n$ is the Policy target.
-The scalar $y_n$ is the Value target, expressed as an estimate of the expected game score from the perspective of the side to move in $x_n$.
-On this scale, $0$ denotes a loss, $\frac12$ denotes a draw and $1$ denotes a win, while intermediate values express expectations between these outcomes.
+The action index $i_n$ is the Policy target.
+The scalar $y_n$ is the expected-score target from the perspective of the side to move in $x_n$, with $0$, $\frac12$ and $1$ representing a loss, draw and win.
+Intermediate values represent expectations between these outcomes.

 ### 4.2 Supervised Objective

-For network input $s$, softmax over the complete action-index set converts the Policy logit vector into the supervised action-index distribution
+Softmax over the complete action-index set converts the Policy logit vector into the supervised distribution

 $$
 R_{\theta_P}(i\mid s)=